 In order to apply for a letter of invitation, Language Link will need to receive a scanned copy of your passport details page (see Passport Validity below for further details).
 Once received, Language Link will apply to the General Directorate for Migration for the Ministry of Internal Affairs of Russia for a letter of invitation which, when received, will be sent on to you by post (usually FedEx or DHL) or as an electronic invitation.
 The latter is, at this time, gaining in popularity as evidenced by the last few months.
 Regardless, Language Link still requires a postal address should the General Directorate for Migration for the Ministry of Internal Affairs of Russia decide to send the invitation via the post.
 That said, the teacher will be notified by Language Link as to how the lewtter of invitation will be sent.

 Receiving a letter of invitation can take anywhere from two weeks up to a month depending upon the location of where the invitation is being applied for.
 As letters of invitations are prepared at the local level, the actual time that it takes for the company to receive it can vary.
 In Moscow, preparation time is about two weeks; and in St. Petersburg a month.
 Regardless, as a general rule assume this process will take about one month.

-As noted above, once Language Link has received your letter of invitation, it will be sent on to you by post.
+As noted above, once Language Link has received your letter of invitation, it will be sent on to you by post or email.
 Along with the letter of invitation, you will also receive a letter of support from your visa sponsor (Language Link).

 Obtaining visas may be done either in person, by post or via an authorized visa agency.
 As Russian consulate appear to be country specific, please check the website of the Russian consulate in the country where you will be applying for your visa.
 Should you wish to submit your visa appication in person either to a consulate (where permited) or to the authorized visa agency, then be advised that you will be required to visit the agency or consulate twice- the first time to drop off your paperwork (application, letters of invitation and support, etc) and the second to pick up your passport and visa.
 At this time, the term ‘quick processing’ i.e. same day or next day processing does not apply to visas being obtained by teachers and students in certain locations.
 As processing times vary from country to country, please consult the applicable visa processing procedures found within the visa procedures pages of this website i.e. ‘Visa Application Procedures for US Citizens’.

 In order to apply for a visa, the following items should be brought or posted to the designated Russian consulate:

-Teachers working for companies with the right to invite AND employ foreign teachers in Russia will be issued with three-month single (or double) entry business visas.
+Teachers working for companies with the right to invite AND employ foreign teachers in Russia will be issued with three-month single (or double) entry work visas.
 Rather than being concerned by the ninety-day nature of this visa, teachers should find comfort in the fact that this is the visa issued by the General Directorate for Migration for the Ministry of Internal Affairs of Russia for foreigners coming to work in Russia.
-After your visa has been registered in Russia (following your arrival), the employer has three months to fill in the mandatory eight documents necessary to have this visa both prolonged AND converted into a one-year multiple entry visa and registered for a period of up to one year.
+After your visa has been registered in Russia (following your arrival), the employer has three months to fill in the mandatory eight documents necessary to have this visa converted to a multiple entry visa and registered for a period of up to one year.

 Companies without the right to invite and employ foreigners i.e. non-Russian residents have, in the past, opted to bring their teachers into the country on one year multiple entry visas.
 Unfortuantely for these companies, the law has now changed and a recent decree (Decree 635 signed into law on October 4th, 2007) states that holders of the aforementioned one year multiple entry visas may only be present on Russian territiory for a maximum of three months in any six month period.

-Registration: Within seventy-two hours of your arrival in Russia, your visa sponsor must submit your passport, visa and migration card to FMS (or a local office of the Ministry of Internal Affairs) for registration.
+Registration: Within seventy-two hours of your arrival in Russia, your visa sponsor must submit your passport with attached visa and migration card to FMS (or a local office of the Ministry of Internal Affairs) for registration.
 These documents will be returned tot he company within two to three weeks after which time the teacher can drop by Language Link and pick up their registered passport.
-Previously, your visa sponsor was required to submit the appropriate paper work detailing the address where you would be living during your stay in Russia.
+Previously, your visa sponsor was required to submit the appropriate paper work detailing the address where the teacher would be living during their stay in Russia.
 This is no longer the case, and all teachers who are working legally in Russia should be registered at their companies legal address.

 Passport validity: As previously mentioned, Language Link is accredited to invite and employ foreign teachers to Russia.
-In accordance with the regulations of the General Directorate for Migration for the Ministry of Internal Affairs of Russia, Language Link invites its teachers to Russia on three-month single entry business visas which are thereafter prolonged and converted to a multiple entry visa and registered for a period of up to one year.
+In accordance with the regulations of the General Directorate for Migration for the Ministry of Internal Affairs of Russia, Language Link invites its teachers to Russia on three-month single entry business visas which are thereafter converted to a multiple entry visa and registered for a period of up to one year.
 In order for Language Link to prolong a teacher's visas, as stated above, certain passport validity dates applies.

 Of interest, teachers wishing to stay on with Language Link in Russia for a second year do not need to obtain a new visa for their second year.
-Language Link can prolong the teacher's one-year multiple-entry visa again for another year.
-Of course, the twenty-one month rule again applies.
+Language Link can prolong the teacher's visa provided sufficent time remains with regard to passport validity.

 Since 1995, Language Link has placed the welfare and well-being of its teachers before all other considerations.
 This we have always done; this we shall continue to do.